a-chacon/oas_rails/README.md

 - `config.autodiscover_request_body`: Automatically detects request bodies for create/update methods.
 Default is `true`.
 - `config.autodiscover_responses`: Automatically detects responses from controller renders.
 Default is `true`.
 - `config.api_path`: Sets the API path if your API is under a different namespace.
+- `config.ignored_paths`: Sets an array with the controller or controller#action.
+No necessary to add api_path before.

 ### Authentication Settings